Topics included in this article:

 -

-- Note: The R360, due to it being a fisheye lens, does have a max resolution that differs slightly from the other cameras.
+Note: Since the R360 uses a fisheye lens, its max resolution differs slightly from the other cameras.
 It also offers more limited AI features.
 Here are some more in-depth articles for the R360:

-- For any issues or concerns with the console, always feel free to reach out to Rhombus Support.
-We are happy to assist answer any questions!
+6. For any issues or concerns with the console, contact Rhombus Support.

 Mobile App

-Before attempting any mobile troubleshooting procedures, please do the following steps with the app:
+Before attempting any mobile troubleshooting procedures, perform the following steps with the app:

 Re-downloading the App